zabbix/zabbix/src/go/plugins/oracle/README.md

 ## Troubleshooting

-The plugin uses logs of Zabbix Agent 2.
-You can increase the debugging level of Zabbix Agent 2 if you need more details about the current situation.
+The plugin uses logs of Zabbix agent 2.
+You can increase the debugging level of Zabbix agent 2 if you need more details about the current situation.
 The environment variable DPI_DEBUG_LEVEL can be used to selectively turn on the printing of various logging messages from Oracle Database Programming Interface for C (ODPI-C).
 See [ODPI-C Debugging](https://oracle.github.io/odpi/doc/user_guide/debugging.html) for details.

 ## Footnotes
-<a name="footnote-1">1</a>: Global timeout is defined in Zabbix Agent 2 configuration file zabbix_agent2.config the option Timeout.
+<a name="footnote-1">1</a>: Global timeout is defined in Zabbix agent 2 configuration file zabbix_agent2.config the option Timeout.

 <a name="footnote-2">2</a>: TNS or Transparent Network Substrate is a connection description format used by Oracle databases to manage communication between clients (like SQL*Plus, Oracle SQL Developer, etc.) and Oracle databases.
 TNS is part of Oracle Net Services, which is responsible for enabling communication between different systems in an Oracle environment.